 Nervous System 101

-The nervous system is divided into two parts:
+The nervous system is divided into two parts

-(1) Central Nervous System (CNS)
+(1) Central Nervous System (CNS) – Brain and spinal cord

-(2) Peripheral Nervous System (PNS)
+(2) Peripheral Nervous System (PNS) – Cranial and spinal nerves.

 Nerves pass messages to and from the CNS

+Motor (efferent) Neuron System.
+Transmits impulses FROM the CNS to effectors.
 Motor neurons act either by conscious decision or “behind the scenes”

 a) Somatic (voluntary) Nervous System – directs contraction of skeletal muscles